k411e/sdv_lab/ankaios/README.md

 **Note:** If you want to remove all workloads specified in the `cruise_control.yaml` you can simply add `-d` paramter to the `ank apply` like the following:
 `ank apply -d cruise_control.yaml`.
 This might be helpful for incremental development.

-# Commands to execute in the user computer
+# PC2 setup

-Install Eclipse Ankaios and the Podman container engine like done for the GPU server in the [sections above](#commands-to-execute-in-the-gpu-server).
+Install Eclipse Ankaios and the Podman container engine like done for [PC1 setup](#pc1-setup).

 In the file /etc/ankaios/ank-agent.conf perform the following changes:
 - In the field `name` set "agent_client"